 A Quarterly Report for Benchmarking A/R Performance

-The Q4 2018 report lists 229 industries by SIC code, along with the percentage of Dun & Bradstreet reporting companies that are current on payments, then slow to 30 days late, slow to 60 days late, slow to 90 days late, and then severely delinquent at 91+ days late.
-The final column is the Credit Research Foundation’s DSO figure (for more information, see Methodology below.)
-The Q4 2018 report data is presented in 15 different industry segments: Agriculture, Chemicals, Construction, Consumer Goods, Energy and Utilities, Food, Machinery, Metals and Mining, Manufacturing, Retail, Professional and Business Services, Technology and Electronics, Transportation, Wholesale, and Wood and Paper.
+The Q3 2022 report lists industries by SIC code, along with the percentage of Dun & Bradstreet reporting companies that are current on payments, then slow to 30 days late, slow to 60 days late, slow to 90 days late, and then severely delinquent at 91+ days late (for more information, see Methodology below.)
+The Q3 2022 report data is presented in 15 different industry segments: Agriculture; Business and Professional Services; Chemicals; Construction; Consumer Goods; Energy and Utilities; Food; Machinery; Manufacturing; Metals and Mining; Retail; Technology and Electronics; Transportation; Wholesale; and Wood and Paper.

-As a preview of the data available, the chart below shows the top 15 industries that paid more than 90 days late during Q4, October 1 – December 31.
+As a preview of the data available, the chart below shows the top 15 industries that paid more than 90 days late during Q3 (July 1-September 30) 2022.

-Top 15 Industries Paying Severely Late in Q4 2018
+Top 15 Industries Getting Paid Severely Late in Q3 2022

-This report is created from Dun & Bradstreet’s robust dataset of commercial accounts receivable payment data as provided by credit departments for credit reporting purposes.
+This joint report expands upon the Credit Research Foundation's own quarterly report, the National Summary of Domestic Trade Receivables (NSDTR), by providing aging A/R percentages on more industry segments.
+Dun & Bradstreet’s aging A/R data is supplied by contributors to the Global Trade Exchange Program, its commercial trade data network.
+Contributors report their trade payment information to help strengthen reporting of trade credit experiences.
 The DSO numbers are those collected by CRF from its NSDTR survey process.
-Where possible, Dun & Bradstreet’s A/R aging data and CRF’s DSO numbers are presented side by side for an industry.
+Dun & Bradstreet’s aging A/R data and CRF’s DSO numbers are presented side by side for an industry.
 Both sets of data are presented when the numbers of providers and survey results meet a minimum threshold of relevance.